 Post Frame Achieves Sustainable Benefits Without Prohibitive Cost Restraints

-Post frame can enhance your ability to attain LEED certification
+Post frame can HELP attain LEED certification

 Post-frame construction includes many sustainable design aspects by default.
 As such, incorporating sustainability features—many that enhance the ability to earn LEED Certification — requires less additional investment than seen by other construction methods.